 The variation in payments between councillors tends to reflect both how far they live from County Offices and the different roles they have on the council.

-In accordance with the Local Authorities’ (Members’ Allowances) (England) Regulations 2003, details of the amounts paid for the year 2012/2013 are available in ‘Downloads’.
+In accordance with the Local Authorities’ (Members’ Allowances) (England) Regulations 2003, details of the amounts paid for the year 2012/2013 and previous years are available in ‘Downloads’.